 Winter conditions in the eastern region of the U.S. have been relatively mild this winter.
-I’m a little cautious as I write this article because last year, the Midwest and eastern regions of the U.S. received a good deal of wet, heavy snowfall in March and April (snowfall that was very liquid or viscus compared to what we have experienced to date this year).
-While this article touches on observations made from our roof mock-up research facility in Morrisville, Vermont between the periods of mid-January to early March, we hope that there will be additional opportunities to collect data as we move further into March and April.
+I’m a little cautious as I write this article.
+Last year, the Midwest and eastern regions of the U.S. received wet, heavy snowfall in March and April.
+Snowfall that was very liquid or viscus compared to what we have experienced to date this year.

-For those of you who’ve been following this winter roof mock-up research experiment that compares snow management system performance on three different roof types (side-by-side, all on one structure), you may recall that the building is a salt box design with a 7/12 pitch on one side and a 12/12 pitch on the other.
+Our research compares snow management system performance on three different roof types (side-by-side, all on one structure), you may recall that the building is a salt box design with a 7/12 pitch on one side and a 12/12 pitch on the other.
 The 7/12 pitch faces Northwest, while the 12/12 pitch faces Southeast.
 One roof area is synthetic slate shingles, the second area is composition shingles and the third area is corrugated metal.

-We chose to divide the synthetic shingle portion on the 12/12 pitch into two different installation layouts using our new Fusion-Guard system.
-On the left side of the synthetic shingle section, we installed Fusion-Guard “pad-style” snow guards and spaced them 24” on center.
-We then added our Fusion-Guard optional rod detail to create a mini pipe-style system.
+In the above layout, we divided the synthetic shingle portion on the 12/12 pitch into two different installation layouts using our new Fusion-Guard system.
+At left, Fusion-Guard “pad-style” snow guards spaced 24” on center with optional rod detail to create a mini pipe-style system.
+At right, European layout approach, using Fusion-Guard pads only, with a 12” spacing.

-On the right side, we used the European layout approach, using Fusion-Guard pads only, with a 12” spacing (see image below, dated 1/14/2020).
-Notice the obvious aesthetic difference.
-The pads on the left, spaced 24” O.C., have snow rods running between them, which are barely visible.
-The pads on the right do not have rails connecting them, but due to the tight 12” O.C. spacing, they seem much more obtrusive.
+Notice the aesthetic difference in the 1/14/2020 image above.
+The pads on the left, spaced 24” on center, have snow rods running between them, which are barely visible.
+The pads on the right do not have rods connecting them.
+They seem much more visible due to the tight 12” on center spacing,

-On January 14, 2020, we completed the Fusion-Guard installation on the 12/12 pitch side of the roof.
-The timing was great because on the night of the 16th, we received 6” of light snow.
-This snowfall event was accompanied by high winds out of the west, which is on the 7/12 pitch side.
-The wind lifted and transferred most of the snow that landed on the 7/12 pitch side right up over the peak of the building, redepositing it onto the 12/12 pitch side (see video clip below).
+On the night of January 16, we received 6” of light snow accompanied by high winds out of the west.
+The wind lifted and transferred most of the snow on the 7/12 pitch side over the peak of the building.
+It redepositing it onto the 12/12 pitch side as seen in the video clip above.
 You’ll notice in the video that the peak of the roof is visible.
 The drifting snow accumulated into a nearly 12” deep cornice near the peak.
 Below this cornice, the snow accumulation is more even in depth, but tapers slightly to less accumulation towards the eaves.

-Notice that the Fusion-Guards installed with rods on the left side of the mock-up are somewhat exposed.
+Notice the Fusion-Guards installed with rods on the left side were somewhat exposed in February 7 image above.
 We have several theories about this: